moritzheiber/crowbar/README.md

 ## Quickstart

 ```
-$ crowbar profiles add <profile-name> -u <my-okta-username> -p okta --url <okta-app-url>
+$ crowbar profiles add <profile-name> -u <my-username> -p <idp> --url <idp-app-url>
 $ AWS_PROFILE=<profile-name> aws ec2 describe-instances
 $ crowbar exec <profile-name> -- aws ec2 describe-instances
 ```

 It'll ask you for your IdP's password and to verify your credential request with [MFA](https://en.wikipedia.org/wiki/Multi-factor_authentication).
 The credentials you enter are cashed securely in your OS keystore.

-_Note: In Okta you can hover over the app that's associated with your AWS account and copy its link._
+_Note: Hover over the app that's associated with your AWS account in your IdP's dashboard and copy its link._

 ## Supported IdPs